1934 World Artistic Gymnastics Championships

 The victorious first-ever Women's World Championship team, from Czechoslovakia, at these 1934 games.
-Their Czechoslovakian male counterparts, and their nation-state team predecessors, the Bohemians, were team champions at 9 of the 11 editions of these World Championships that had team competitions and that existed from their debut at the 3rd 1907 games to the 11th and last games, in 1938, before World War II.
+Their Czechoslovak male counterparts, and their nation-state team predecessors, the Bohemians, were team champions at 9 of the 11 editions of these World Championships that had team competitions and that existed from their debut at the 3rd 1907 games to the 11th and last games, in 1938, before World War II.
 Upon the debut of the competitive women's program at these games, this women's team mirrored their male countrymen's successes and, as a team, successfully defended their title at the next World Championships in 1938, as well as at the 1948 London Summer Olympics (at the 1936 Berlin Olympics, they placed second).
 Standing, left to right: Jaroslava Štětková (coach), Vlasta Jarůšková, Jaroslava Bajerová, Nora Hájková, Milena Šebková, Anna Hřebřinová, repeat World All-Around Champion Vlasta Děkanová, Vlasta Foltová, Zdeňka Veřmiřovská.
 Děkanová and Veřmiřovská co-anchored the team and were the longest-term mainstays of the team.

 The 10th Artistic Gymnastics World Championships were held in Budapest, Hungary, in conjunction with the 50th anniversary of the founding of the Hungarian Gymnastics Federation, on June 1–2, 1934.

 It was the first World Championships with a women's segment to the competition.

 It was also the first world championships at which individual medals for apparatus were given.